topherhunt/reassembling-the-line/README.md

   </CORSConfiguration>
   ```

-  * Copy `config/secrets.exs.sample` to `config/secrets.exs`, then fill in real values for your app environment.
-The AWS credentials you specify must have access to the bucket you specify.
+  * Copy `config/secrets.exs.sample` to `config/secrets.exs`.
+(This file is used in development & tests but not in production, and should never be committed to Git.)
-  * Set each environment variable: `heroku config:set -a rtl-demo1 KEY=value KEY2=value2`
+  * In `secrets.exs`, in the comment section at bottom, there's a list of env variables that need to be set on the production site.
+Set them like this: `heroku config:set -a rtl-demo1 KEY=value KEY2=value2`
   * `git push rtl-demo1 master`
   * `heroku run -a rtl-demo1 "mix ecto.migrate"`
-  * Add a coder: `heroku run -a rtl-demo1 "mix run priv/repo/insert_coder.exs Bob bob@gmail.com"`
+  * Add a coder: `heroku run -a rtl-demo1 "mix create_user Bob bob@gmail.com"`
   * List all available autologin URLs: `heroku run -a rtl-thrive mix login`
   * Log in as the newly-created admin, and start adding content!